SimoGecko/tribal_trouble_assets/README.md

 # Tribal Trouble Assets

-This repo provides a script to convert the `xml` based format of Tribal Trouble assets into a `glTF` compliant format for ease of use in modern game engines.
+This repository provides a **script to convert Tribal Trouble assets from their original XML format into glTF**, making them easier to use in modern game engines.
-Converted assets are also provided release section.
+Converted assets are also provided in the [Releases](#) section.

 ## Assets

-The following assets are available:
+The following assets are included:

 #### Vikings
 ![assets_vikings](images/assets_vikings.png)